vic/spec/README.md

 For example `is_number/1` is an Elixir builtin predicate that will return `true` when invoked like `is_number(42)`.

-Predicates can be used as specs by feeding them to `Spec.conform/2` along with some data to check.
+Predicates can be used as specs by feeding them to `Spec.conform(spec, data)` along with some data to check.

 ```elixir